aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/DoAction.md

 #### Player action procedure
 The actionid directly tells what action will be performed by a switch on it.
 Unlike enemy actions, there is no loop so the action is performed once and then completes.

-TODO: document the player actions in part 3 of the battle docs in a separate place
+For more information on the player actions logic, consult the main [player actions](../../Player%20actions/Player%20actions.md) documentation page.

 ### Enemy action
 This phase applies if the entity doesn't have a `Player` tag unless it's not the first `enemydata` whenever `firststrike` is true, but as mentioned in the setup phase, this never happens under normal gameplay.